 The Child and Dependent Care Credit provides a tax break for many parents who are responsible for the cost of childcare.
 Though the credit is geared toward working parents or guardians, taxpayers who were full-time students or who were unemployed for part of the year may also qualify.

-If you paid a daycare center, babysitter, summer camp, or other care provider to care for a qualifying child under age 13 or a disabled dependent of any age, you may qualify for a tax credit on your 2020 taxes of:
+If you paid a daycare center, babysitter, summer camp, or other care provider to care for a qualifying child under age 13 or a disabled dependent of any age, you may qualify for a tax credit on your 2022 taxes of up to 35% of:

 - up to $3,000 of qualifying expenses (for a maximum credit of $1,050) for one child or dependent, or